 Some of our favorite foods contain chemicals that, not only present detrimental risks to our health and may lead to an increase in cancer, but are actually FDA approved.
 Here is a list of foods that are more dangerous than cannabis.
-11 FDA approved foods that are more dangerous than

 A compound called perfluorocatanoic acid (PFC), found on the inside of popcorn bags, has been associated with an increased risk of certain cancers, such as prostate and liver cancer.
 A 1993 study by Dr. Frank Gilliland reported that factory workers who were exposed to PFC had increased cancer mortality.